 Over the counter pain relief is a major advantage to living in today’s world.
-Think about a time before pain medications like acetaminophen (Tylenol) or simple ibuprofen (Motrin) were available for headaches, muscle pain, or joint pain.
+Think about a time before pain medications like cannabis pain relief and acetaminophen (Tylenol) or simple ibuprofen (Motrin) were available for headaches, muscle pain, or joint pain.
 What was life like without them?
 What did those people do without that relief?
 Sometimes we take these medications for granted.
-There are pros and cons to taking these medications.
+Just like we can get pain relief by going to our local chemist, the idea of looking into sites such as myriams hope hemp could be a way of getting alternative, herbal medication to also be used as pain relief.
+There’s so much out there these days when it comes to medication, that it is worth looking into other solutions too, which may work even better.
+When it comes to over the counter pain relief, there are pros and cons to taking these medications.

 Here are the more common drugs for pain relief along with their uses and risks.

 This is commonly found in Tylenol, and can be combined with other medicines.
 Acetaminophen provides rapid pain relief for acute pain like sprains, strains, headache, back aches, dental pain, and arthritis.
 It works well for mild to moderate pain but doesn’t reduce inflammation.
 In other words, it will help with your headache, but it will not reduce the swelling from a sprained ankle or broken arm.
 It will reduce fever, though.
 Acetaminophen does not prevent our blood from clotting and doesn’t cause your upset stomach.
 It can be used during surgery and postoperatively for pain control.
 When added to NSAIDs, it enhances the analgesic effect in acute and postoperative pain.